MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/csw-overview.md

 From the Customer Service Agent Dashboard in Customer Service workspace, you can access knowledge search and knowledge article :

-- Click the + icon to expand the tab menu to find the ability to create knowledge articles and perform knowledge search.
+1. Click the + icon to expand the tab menu.
+2. Select Knowledge Article or Knowledge Search.

-- Intelligent knowledge suggestions display in the productivity pane while working on a case.
+Intelligent knowledge suggestions display in the productivity pane while working on a case.

 :::image type="content" source="media/knowledge-csw.png" alt-text="Customer Service workspace knowledge" border="false":::